Pick any day of the year.

 As with most situations in life, being informed increases your chances of minimizing the negative impact of an unexpected event.

-Air travel is a heavily regulated industry and passengers are well protected at both the national and international level.
-Being informed increases your chances of minimizing the negative impact of a flight disruption.
+Air travel is a heavily regulated industry and regulations offer travel protection at both the national and international level.

 Some of the most cited pieces of legislation on passenger rights are: